 • USCIS will continue to accept and process RENEWAL applications until October 5, 2017 from applicants whose DACA expires between September 5, 2017 and March 5, 2018.
 DACA recipients whose DACA has already expired are no longer eligible to renew.

 • USCIS will reject all INITIAL and RENEWAL applications received after October 5, 2017.
-If you are eligible to renew your DACA work permit, DO NOT WAIT until the October deadline.
-Submit your application NOW.

 Other DACA Resources